DylanKroft/FamilyConnect/README.md

 - a mobile application written in React Native for iOS
 - tablet application written in ReactJs

 **NOTE** In order to make this repository public, the api keys to connect with Firebase have been removed.
 As such, though the code can be downloaded, it cannot be run.
-To request the necessary api keys, please email dylankroft@gmail.com
+To request the api keys required to build the system locally, please email dylankroft@gmail.com.

 ## Mobile App Side ##